amitu/amitu.github.com/taser/index.md

 #### Problem

-A spate of rape related stories like recent rape case middle of road in Delhi, and a series of rape cases of women in Mumbai in their home, are all pointing towards the abysmal security we have in India for people in general and women in particular.
+A spate of rape related stories like recent rape case in the middle of road in Delhi, and a series of rape cases of women in Mumbai in their homes, are all pointing towards the abysmal security we have in India for people in general and women in particular.

 Police is no where to be found, and the moment a woman is found alone she is completely helpless against any agression by men.
 No one can dispute that if